PayThePizzo/Data-Structures-and-Algorithms/8 - Graphs/11 - FLOYD-WARSHALL.md

 2. Each vertex has a number like so V={1,2,...,n}.
 3. We accept negative edges
 4. No negative cycles
-   1. Even though the algorithm can be used to locate negative cycles
+   1. Even though the algorithm can be used to locate negative cycles, We just need to look at the **main diagonal**. **If it contains numbers lower than 0**, then there are negative cycles.

 Since the algorithm performs operation in a matrix-like data structure, represent the entry graph as a matrix.
 The algorithm, takes a matrix W for input and returns a matrix D